rahulsinghal1904/NYPL-QA-System/README.md

 4. Open your browser and navigate to `http://localhost:8000` to access the user interface.

-## Contributing

-We welcome contributions to enhance the PDF Intelligence System.
-If you're interested in contributing, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [Apache License](LICENSE).

 ## Acknowledgments

 We would like to express our gratitude to the Hugging Face community for the all-MiniLM-L6-v2 Embeddings model, and OpenAI for providing the GPT-3.5 Turbo model through their API.

 ---

-Feel free to explore and enhance the capabilities of the PDF Intelligence System.
-Happy querying!